bentomhall/nih-system/homebrewery/world/player-options.md

 #### Eldritch Arc: 3 SP
 When you use your eldritch blast, you can instead choose to make it take the shape of a circular arc with a 10 ft radius centered on you.
 All creatures within the area must make a Dexterity saving throw.
 On a failed save, they take damage equal to the eldritch blast damage and are affected by any blast effects.
 On a success, they take half damage and are not affected by the non-damaging blast effects.
 Damaging blast effects apply the additional damage (halved on a success) to all targets in the area.

+#### Eldritch Claws: 1 SP
+Make an unarmed attack using Charisma as your weapon attack modifier.
+On a hit, add your eldritch blast damage to the normal unarmed damage.
+This counts as slashing damage from a magical weapon.

 #### Eldritch Cone: 4 SP, greater
 When you use your eldritch blast, you can instead choose to make it take the shape of a 30 ft cone.
 All creatures in the area must make a Dexterity saving throw.
 On a failed save, they take damage equal to the eldritch blast damage and are affected by any blast effects.
 On a success, they take half damage and are not affected by the non-damaging blast effects.
 Damaging blast effects apply the additional damage (halved on a success) to all targets in the area.

 #### Eldritch Spear: 1 SP
 The range of your eldritch blast doubles.
-Additionally, you do not have disadvantage on ranged attacks with it against prone targets and it does not provoke opportunity attacks from creatures within 5 feet.
+Additionally, you do not have disadvantage on ranged attacks with it against prone targets or from having enemies within 5 feet.

 #### Eldritch Sphere: 6 SP, greater
 When you use your eldritch blast, you can instead choose to make it take the shape of a spherical orb that erupts from a point of your choice within the spells' normal range.
 All creatures within a 20 ft radius of the chosen point must make a Dexterity saving throw.
 On a failed save, they take damage equal to the eldritch blast damage and are affected by any blast effects.
 On a success, they take half damage and are not affected by the non-damaging blast effects.
 Damaging blast effects apply the additional damage (halved on a success) to all targets in the area.
 Blast effects that push or pull the target use the center point of the effect as the reference point.
 \page
-#### Eldritch Claws: 1 SP
-Make an unarmed attack using Charisma as your weapon attack modifier.
-On a hit, add your eldritch blast damage to the normal unarmed damage.
-This counts as slashing damage from a magical weapon.

 #### Split Bolts: 2 SP
 When you use your eldritch blast, you can choose to split the attack into a number of separate attacks equal to the number of damage dice.
 If you do, make separate attack rolls for each one.
-On a hit, each bolt deals 1d12 damage of the appropriate attacks.
-The additional damage from your Charisma modifier only applies to one of them.
+On a hit, each bolt deals 1d12 plus your charisma modifier damage of the appropriate type.
 Blast effects affect all targets hit.
 This cannot be used with blast effects that replace the attack roll by a saving throw.

 ## Otherworldly Patrons
 The beings that serve as patrons for beholden are mighty inhabitants of other planes of existence—not necessarily gods, but almost godlike in their power.
 Various patrons give their beholden access to different powers and invocations, and expect significant favors in return.
 Some gods choose both beholden and clerics--the two serve different purposes and often do not see eye to eye.